MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

   - [Deploying Office Web Apps Server and Lync Server 2013](https://go.microsoft.com/fwlink/p/?linkid=256902)

-## If you see “500 Web Service Exceptions” or “500.21 – Internal Server Error” messages
+## If you see "500 Web Service Exceptions" or "500.21 – Internal Server Error" messages

-If features of the .NET Framework 3.5 were installed and then removed, you might see “500 Web Service Exceptions” or “500.21 – Internal Server Error” messages when you run OfficeWebApps cmdlets.
+If features of the .NET Framework 3.5 were installed and then removed, you might see "500 Web Service Exceptions" or "500.21 – Internal Server Error" messages when you run OfficeWebApps cmdlets.
 To fix this, run the following sample commands from an elevated command prompt to clean up settings that could prevent Office Web Apps Server from functioning correctly:

 **For Windows Server 2008 R2**